 Owner Reviews: While a few owners mentioned that there’s a steep learning curve involved in using the unit, most found that it was as good as they’d hoped.
 In fact, more than one owner said that it “exceeded” expectations.
 And while a few owners complained about the unit’s high price, most felt that it was ultimately worth the cost.

 Bottom Line: Garmin has been a leader in GPS technology for decades, so it makes sense that the company would produce one of the best GPS dog trackers on the market.
 You will pay dearly for the Garmin Alpha 100, but there’s simply no other GPS tracker on the market that provides the combination of features and quality that this unit does.

 While the Garmin Alpha 100 is probably the best choice for hunting, tracking or working dogs, the Whistle 3 is clearly the best option for typical dog owners.
 It appears to work very well, and most owners found that it was easy to operate and set up.
-Additionally, the tracker’s waterproof housing is a wonderful bonus – particularly for dogs who like to swim.
+Additionally, the location device’s waterproof housing is a wonderful bonus – particularly for dogs who like to swim.